developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ```

 If you're not an Azure user, one thing to keep in mind is that in Azure
-every single resource has to be [placed in a resource group].
-That makes grouping
+every single resource has to be placed in a resource group[^4].
+That makes
-easier on the organization as well as the billing side of things.
+grouping easier on the organization as well as the billing side of things.

 ### 2. IAM Role and Trust Relationship

 The second component is the IAM Role itself.
-It is the role that we will
+It is the role that will be
 assumed by the VM in the next step.
 There is only one identity in the whole
 world who can assume this and that is because of the conditional we placed
 on the `sub` claim of the JWT token coming to the AWS STS service, as you see